VolShyn/VolShyn.github.io/_finance/basic.md

 $$ r = \frac{1 + i}{1 + p} - 1,$$

 where $ p $ is the inflation rate, and for short periods of time the linear approximation would be $ r \approx i - p $.

+<sub> _Inflation_ corresponds to a reduction in the purchasing power of money, i.e. a general increase in the prices of goods and services.<sub>

 ## Maturity